cfragiadakis/Crime-Analysis-in-Chicago/README.md

   The last  cluster includes the areas that make up the northern part of Chicago, as well as its center.
 These areas are grouped into a cluster due to their     comparatively low  number of recorded crimes than the rest of the city, with theft being the most frequent type of crime recorded.

-# Step 4: Prediction model
+## 4. Prediction model

 Our target is to develop a model that can make predictions of the type of a crime with high accuracy, giving to the model as input, features like date and the area.
 To achieve this, we use Random Forest Classifier.
-Random Forest is a machine learning  technique, used to solve classification and regression problems.
-It combines multiple decision trees and uses ensemble learning, which combines multiple classifiers to tackle complex problems.
-The algorithm can only handle integer and boolean values, but no categorical data.
-Therefore, we need to prepare our data before utilizing Random Forest.

 From our dataset, we will use in our model the features:

 * **Date & Time:** The date and time feature plays a crucial role in our model as it helps to understand certain patterns of crimes.
 For instance, the nightlife district experiences an increase in certain types of crimes during Saturday nights due to the presence of more people.

-* **Area:** In order to add area feature, we have to use dummy variables, since we have already mentioned that our model will be able to handle only integer and boolean values.
+* **Area:** In order to add area feature, we have to use dummy variables, since Random Forest Classifier cannot handle categorical data.

 * **Latitude & Longitude:** For the latitude and longitude features, we firstly remove the outliers of our dataset.
 Then, we convert them into polar coordinates.